philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 4. Locate your **Bellows College Visitors** app that has the **Type** of **Portal**

-5. Click on the app name to open the portal
+5. Click on the app name to open the portal.

     > You should be redirected to your portal website landing page with a welcome message.
 Navigate your portal to see what was created by default when you provisioned your portal.
-You will have two Services pages, an About us page and a search function.
+You will have two Services subpages, an About us page and a search function.
+Close the tab.

 ## Task \#2: Create a Webpage